ekruskal/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

 > > REPLACE THIS TEXT WITH YOUR RESPONSE

+ls will list the contents of your current directory excluding those that begin with ".".

+ls -a will list all the contents of your current directory including those that begin with ".".

+ls -l will list the contents of your current directory using a long listing pattern, meaning it will list them vetically and will provide additional information, such as size and creation date.

+ls -lh will perform the same operation as ls -l, except it will display the size in a human readable format.

 ---